waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 | Move the insertion point *n* spaces to the right. <br /> Select the **Use *n* I/O Sessions** check box. <br /> Your BlackBerry software must be version 4.*x*. |

 ## <a name="parameters"></a>Parameters
-When documenting API parameters, observe the following guidelines:
+When documenting parameters, observe the following guidelines:
 - In request and response examples, show all of the parameters.

 - Describe all of the parameters in tables or lists preceding the examples.
 Observe the following guideline for writing descriptions: